sarahKarmoshe/PL_Snow-store/README.md

 • View product details and see the number of views it has by other users
 • The ability to like, add comments on the product, modify and delete it
 • Modify user profile information
+• verify account using verification code sent by email